Xxxky0719/JpgVerifyTool/README.md

 ## License

-Internal use only. © 2025 Align Technology.
+Internal use only. © Michael Xiang
 ```

 ---